Category:

 Governmental corruption was another feature of this dynamic era in American history.
 After the assassination of the idealistic President Lincoln, the concept of morals in government took a sharp downward turn.
 The famous William “Boss” Tweed used his political power to defraud New York State of millions of dollars to enrich himself and his political partners.
 Even in the White House, under President Ulysses S. Grant, scandal after scandal seemed to rock Washington and shock the world.

-The era was a complicated time, brought back into balance only though a sudden and extreme economic depression.
+The era was a complicated time, brought back into balance only through a sudden and extreme economic depression.
 From a historical perspective, the Panic of 1893 and the depression that followed prevented America from creating a true aristocratic class and falling into the modes that had convinced America to cede from Britain in the first place.
 The Gilded Age did firmly establish a rather unfortunate American cultural reality, that wealth is power and is meant to enrich the possessors, rather than the community.

 elizabeth23